fxrnands/coffee-app/README.md

-# coffee-app
+# Coffee App

-🎉 Congratulations, your project was successfully generated with [Create Next Stack](https://www.create-next-stack.com/)!
+🎉 This project was successfully generated with [Create Next Stack](https://www.create-next-stack.com/)!

 To get started, run: